roelvanduijnhoven/muzieklijstjes-vibe/README.md

 2. Downloads the cover art (if found).
 3. Resizes it to 300x300px.
 4. Uploads it to the configured S3 bucket.

+# TO DO

+- The rubric of the original dataset does not contain a newsletter
+- Have the original dataset contain all rows from the excel